Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: AXION SENSITIVITY ANALYSIS AND RESULTS

 \subsection{Bosonic Dark Matter}

-Fig.~\ref{fig:alp_fit} displays the fitting results of BDM at the mass of 385 eV and the background model below 1.6 keV.
-Since the signal profiles are Gaussian peaks with widths determined by energy resolution of detector, the improved resolution and larger exposure of CDEX-1B give us much better results of BDM comparing with CDEX-1.
-The 90\% C.L. limits on $g_{Ae}$ of ALPs and ${\alpha}'/{\alpha}$ of vector BDM are displayed in Fig.~\ref{fig:cdex_alp} and Fig.~\ref{fig:cdex_vec} respectively.
-Due to the much lower energy threshold, we can extend the first point of exclusion line down to the 185 eV.
+For bosonic dark matter, the fitting range is from 0.16 keV to 11.66 keV and Fig.~\ref{fig:alp_fit} displays the fitting results at the mass of 385 eV as well as the background model below 1.6 keV.
+Because of the monochromatic signal, better energy resolution and larger exposure, the CDEX-1B gives us much better results of bosonic DM comparing with CDEX-1A.
+The 90\% C.L. limits on $g_{Ae}$ of ALPs and ${\alpha}'/{\alpha}$ of vector bosonic DM are displayed in Fig.~\ref{fig:cdex_alp} and Fig.~\ref{fig:cdex_vec} respectively.
+Due to the lower energy threshold, we can extend the first point of exclusion line down to the 185 eV.